FarhangNorouzi/FarhangNorouzi.github.io/Projects/Logistic Regression/Logistic_Regression.md

-## Likelihood Prediction of Heart Disease Using Logistic Regression
+## Credit Card Fraud Detection Using Logistic Regression

 **Project Description:** The goal of this project is to create a Classification Model which predicts whether or not a person has presence of heart disease based on physical features of that person such as age,sex, cholesterol, etc...\
 This project has been done as part of the *2021 Python for Machine Learning & Data Science Masterclass* online certificate on udemy.com